HOME ABOUT US PROGRAMME THE DONKEY GALLERY LOCAL RAILWAYS LINKS

 Photo by Tim Edmonds

-7715 giving rides with open wagons (Gordon Ripperton)
+7715 giving rides with open wagons (Gordon Rippington)

 7715 giving rides with open wagons, June 1975

 Early days of operations with passengers riding in open wagons hauled by ex GWR Pannier Tank 7715.
 Built by Kerr Stuart and Co. in 1930.
-7715 spent her carrer in Cornwall before becoming one of 13 panniers purchased by London Transport for departmental duties and renumbered L.99.
+7715 spent her career in Cornwall before becoming one of 13 panniers purchased by London Transport for departmental duties and renumbered L.99.
 She arrived at Quainton in 1970 and since been seen in liveries of all three of her former owners and has featured at the Steam on the Met events.
-The locomotive is currently on loan to the Spa Valley Railway.

 6024 & Ivatt Tank (Tim Edmonds)